sph-mn/sph-web-app/readme.md

 * starts a server, passes request objects to handler procedures and transmits response objects
 * protocol agnostic core: socket -> web-app -> socket
 * pluggable server (thread-pool scgi, fibers scgi, direct http, none for testing ...)
-* composable projects. projects can derive functionality and assets from other projects
 * derivative environment configuration files in an s-expression format
 * mostly functional, avoids side-effects. no "set!" used
 * basic routing on any request property and url pattern matching